HKaras/HKaras/README.md

 #### Main Projects

-- autoDEER: Here we are developing a fully automated approach to Double Electron Electron Resonance (DEER) spectroscopy.
+- **autoDEER**: is a Python-based GUI and scripted add-on for both homebuilt and Bruker ElexSys EPR spectrometers for performing fully-automated highly-optimised Double Electron Electron Resonance (DEER) spectroscopy.
+- **PyEPR**: is a Pythonic pulse EPR scripting and automation toolbox.
+Designed to facilitate the easy creation of automated pulse EPR experiments that are hardware indpendent.
-- DeerLab: I am maintainer here, making sure that its stays up to date and stable.
-DeerLab is the premier data analysis for advanced processing of DEER data
+- **DeerLab**: I am maintainer here, making sure that its stays up to date and stable.
+DeerLab is a widely used data analysis for advanced processing of DEER data.
-- pulsespel-vscode: Is a VScode extention to make it easier to write and edit Bruker PulseSpel files, by adding code highlighting.
+- **pulsespel-vscode**: Is a VScode extention to make it easier to write and edit Bruker PulseSpel files, by adding code highlighting.

 <!---
 HKaras/HKaras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.